chisui/dakka/thesis/main.md

 ### Better type error messages

 When using type level computation in Haskell compiler error messages currently are not very refined in general.
-A common error is that two type epressions to not unify to the same type or that no definition for a type family exists for some given types.
+A common error is that two type expressions to not unify to the same type or that no definition for a type family exists for some given types.
-These errors may occure deep inside of complex type expressions and may be dealing with types that have little connection to the types in the contet that the error was caused by.
+These errors may occur deep inside of complex type expressions and may be dealing with types that have little connection to the types in the context that the error was caused by.
 This makes debugging hard for the author of these type expressions and basically impossible for anyone else without consulting the source code of these expressions themselves.
 When creating a framework it can not be expected of a user to consult the source code of the framework each time a type expression from that framework causes a compiler error.